glatiuden/Kafka-Demo/README.md

 kafka-topics --create --topic ps-topic --partitions 3 --replication-factor 3 --zookeeper zookeeper-1:2181
 ```

-The command prompt/terminal should output
+Your command prompt/terminal should output:
 ```bash
 Created topic ps-topic.
 ```

+<div style="page-break-after: always;"></div>

 ### Producer
 Now, we will be entering the producer console.

-If you have exited the bash terminal within the Kakfa container, please refer to [Pub/Sub](#Pub/Sub) to execute the command again.
+If you have exited the bash terminal within the Kafka container, please refer to [Pub/Sub](#Pub/Sub) to execute the command again.

 To enter the producer console, we can execute
 ```bash